Kane-Coke/SQL/README.md

   select max(salary) as marketingsalary from db_employee where department_id = 1
   )as b

-These are the two subqueries used for the main query so that we could calculate the difference between the two
+These are the two subqueries used for the main query so that we could calculate the difference between the two salaries